elmapaul/pfizer-test-project/README.md

 npm run api // Runs API server in port 3001 npm start // Runs the create react app server in port 3000 open http://localhost:3000

+OR

+npm start spa:api // Runs CRA and API
 ```

 When you are ready start implementing the below user stories.
 The screenshots where taken after using [reactstrap](https://reactstrap.github.io/) (a Bootstrap implementation for React) UI library, but feel free to use whichever one you like.
 Just use the components that make more sence and display the screens / data nicely.